-Sargent Investment Group Investing Strategy
+Sargent Investment Group Investment Strategy

-SIG’s investment advisory strategy begins with a thorough analysis of the client’s current situation.
+Sargent Investment Group’s investment advisory strategy begins with a thorough analysis of the client’s current situation.
 The firm examines factors like risk tolerance, investing goals, tax status, investing time horizon and more.
 It then builds a portfolio with an asset allocation that’s appropriate to you based on this information.

 The firm generally invests client assets across mutual funds, exchange-traded funds (ETFs) and individual securities such as stocks and bonds.
 The firm may also utilize third-party fund managers when it deems it appropriate to your situation.
 SGI selects such managers based on qualitative and quantitative analysis that may incorporate several points such as performance and volatility characteristics.

-MV Capital Management, Inc
+MV Capital Management, Inc.

 MV Capital Management Background

-MV Capital Management Investing Strategies
+MV Capital Management Investment Strategy

-MVCM analyzes clients’ financial profiles to design portfolios.
+MV Capital Management analyzes clients’ financial profiles to design portfolios.
 It takes into account various factors like goals, risk tolerance and time horizon to create an appropriate asset allocation.
 It may spread your assets across multiple asset classes including mutual funds, exchange-traded funds (ETFs), stocks, bonds and other securities.

-It also incorporates market research from various sources to drive its securities selection process.
+The firm also incorporates market research from various sources to drive its securities selection process.

-The Family Firm, Inc
+The Family Firm, Inc.